agarzola/bustime/README.md

 - `tmres`: time stamp resolution.
 Set to `'s'` to get time resolution to the second.
 Set to `'m'` to get time resolution to the minute.
 Defaults to `'m'`. _(This option is not documented in the BusTime documentation for the `/getpredictions` endpoint, but seems to work anyway.)_

 Services available:
 - `calculateETA`: Boolean, defaults to false.
-If true, calculates the ETA of each prediction in milliseconds and includes it in each prediction’s `eta` property. _(This option works best when `tmres` is set to `'s'`.)_
+If true, calculates the estimated time of arrival of each prediction in milliseconds and includes it in that prediction’s `eta` property. _(This option works best when `tmres` is set to `'s'`.)_

 ---
 #### .serviceBulletins(reqObj, callback(err, result))